Get Motivated to Clean with a Simple DIY Cleaning Kit

-It is easy to create a natural DIY cleaning kit ready to use room by room.
+It is easy to create a DIY zero waste cleaning kit ready to use room by room.
 Fill it with safe and effective homemade cleaners like the recipes below to get the job done, no matter the task!

 Save time and money by making a natural daily shower spray a part of your daily cleaning routine.
 Just a few quick sprays every day after showering can keep mold, mildew, and soap scum away.
 Plus, the fresh scent of tea tree essential oil leaves your shower smelling clean.

 Yeah, that’s a win!
 Use this vinegar-free green cleaning recipe to fight soap scum on fiberglass, tile, marble, natural stone, and glass showers.
 For tips on tackling soap scum check out my Ulitmate Bathroom Cleaning Checklist!

 This solution can be applied to much more than just countertops.
 It holds the simplicity of using just ONE cleaner for almost everything.
 The next time you’re in a pinch to clean your home, grab a few cleaning cloths and a bottle of All-Purpose Natural Surface Cleaner.